Bukolagbogi/Office-Supply-Sales-Analysis/README.md

 In the initial data preparation, the following tasks were performed:
 1. Data cleaning.
 2. Financial calculations
-a.
-Gross Sales: Total sales amount before any deductions.
+- Gross Sales: Total sales amount before any deductions.
-b.
-Discount: Calculated using the discount rate applied to gross sales.
+- Discount: Calculated using the discount rate applied to gross sales.
-c.
-Revenue: Gross sales minus discounts.
+- Revenue: Gross sales minus discounts.
-d.
-Profit before Tax: Revenue minus the cost of goods sold and operating expenses.
+- Profit before Tax: Revenue minus the cost of goods sold and operating expenses.
-e.
-Profit Margin: Profit before tax divided by revenue, expressed as a percentage.
+- Profit Margin: Profit before tax divided by revenue, expressed as a percentage.
-f.
-Tax on Profit: Calculated as 5% of profit before tax.
+- Tax on Profit: Calculated as 5% of profit before tax.
-g.
-Profit after Tax: Profit before tax minus tax on profit
+- Profit after Tax: Profit before tax minus tax on profit
-H. Discount Rate: Calculated using the DAX IF function in Power BI
+- Discount Rate: Calculated using the DAX IF function in Power BI

 ### Exploratory Data Analysis